VsyncDEV/Vsync/doc/tor.md

 ./amsterdamcoind -proxy=127.0.0.1:9050
 ```

-Run a AmsterdamCoin hidden server
+Run a Vsync hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also